 3.3 Department Head Review

 The department head shall receive and examine the PTRC report on each faculty member under review, then using the Statement of Faculty Responsibility (SME) as the benchmark, the standards in this Rule, and the material described in 4.4 as evidence, write his/her own report as to whether each faculty member “exceeds,” “meets,” or “does not meet” expectations.

 3.4 Material Submitted by Faculty Member under Review

-Each faculty member under review must submit the following materials to the PTRC and department head no later than October 1st: 1) A current CV; 2) The Statement of Mutual Expectations; 3) Annual Activity Reports since the last review; 4) Peer Teaching and Class evaluations since the last review; 5) Statement (no more than 2 pages) outlining plan for professional development over the next five years.
+Each faculty member under review must submit the following materials to the PTRC and department head no later than October 1st: 1) A current CV; 2) The Statement of Faculty Responsibility; 3) Annual Activity Reports since the last review; 4) Peer Teaching and Class evaluations since the last review; 5) Statement (no more than 2 pages) outlining plan for professional development over the next five years.

 3.5 Departmental Post Tenure Review Schedule

 Immediately after the election of the PTRC in August of each year, the department head shall inform in writing the faculty who will be subject to review that year.
-This notification shall also inform the person to be reviewed of the materials to be submitted and of the fact that the review will be made on the basis of the Statement of Mutual Expectations.
+This notification shall also inform the person to be reviewed of the materials to be submitted and of the fact that the review will be made on the basis of the Statement of Faculty Responsibility.